Criminal case. COPY OF DYATLOV GROUP'S DIARY January 23, 1959

 January 31 - Dyatlov group leaves some of their gear in a forest on a platform set high above ground (known as "labaz" or camp base).

 February 1 - The group leaves on the last day of their trip.
 They start out fairly late and walk for only 2.5 miles.
 They set a tent around 5 pm on a slope of Kholat Syakhl just 10 miles from the Mount Otorten.
 They eat their last dinner between 6-7 pm.
 Subsequent investigation showed that one or two of the members left the tent to relief themselves.
-Since Semyon Zolotaryov and Nicolay Thibeaux-Brignolle were better dressed it was suggested that it was the two men who left the tent before something happened.
+Since Semyon Zolotaryov and Nikolay Thibeaux-Brignolle were better dressed it was suggested that it was the two men who left the tent before something happened.

 Dyatlov Pass Contact